cjstreet/Pyber_Analysis/README.md

 ## **Summary:**

-Business recommedations in the urban areas are to continue to hire and maintain a larger number of drivers to support the higher demand for rides.
+Business recommedations in the urban areas are to continue to hire and maintain a large number of drivers to support the higher demand for rides.
 Spend more in urban areas to market to potential riders (customers) and drivers (employees) to attract both.

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)
+More data needs to be collected regarding the need for rides in rural and suburban areas.
+Is there more of a market or not?
+Are there riders left waiting too long for rides?
+Is there a driver shortage?
+Are more rural and suburban citizens willing to use Pyber?
+Or is it just too expensive since they have to travel farther?
+This data needs to collected and analyzed to provide further recommendations on marketing and hiring strategies.

 ### **Importing the necessary libraries**